tago-io/explore-asset-tracking/README.md

 ![actionTrigger.png](https://i.postimg.cc/bwfWRbg5/Screenshot-2019-07-08-Action-Run-Insertion-with-correct-locati.png)

 Ok, if your action is like the action from image above, save it!
-Now your asset location analysis will run every time data location arrives in your Tago account.
+Now your asset location analysis will run every time data location arrives in your TagoIO account.

 ## Report configuration
 Now that you already created all necessary analyses and actions.
 You should also set the input form widget in Report tab to run your analysis to generate reports.
 To do it just click to edit this widget, go to User Control configurations and select the analysis you created to generate reports in the field "Run analysis when submitting form".
 After that, you'll already be able to generate reports through the dashboard.
 And that's it, your application should have everything working fine.